-As an example of an experimental design where the observations are not independent, suppose that we conduct an insect trapping experiment with two bait types, A and B. We place all of the bait A traps in one location and bait B ones in a second location.
-If location influences the abundance of insects, then we would expect the trap catches at a particular location to be high or low for this reason, separate of any treatment effect.
-Thus, the observations at a particular location are related to one another and so are not independent.
-We would be more likely to find a treatment effect if these data were analyzed using one-way ANOVA, because of the location effect on insect abundance, even if there was no effect of bait type on trap catches.
+As an example of an experimental design where the observations are not independent, suppose that we conduct an insect trapping experiment with two bait treatments, A and B. We place all of the bait A traps in one location and bait B ones in a second location.
+If location influences the abundance of insects, we would expect the trap catches at a particular site to be high or low for this reason, separate of any treatment effect.
+As a consequence, the observations at a particular location are related to one another and so not independent.
+We would also be more likely to find a bait effect if these data were analyzed using one-way ANOVA, simply because of the location effect.
 Thus, the Type I error rate of the F test would be higher.
 This combination of poor experimental design and an inappropriate statistical analysis has been called pseudoreplication (Hurlbert 1984).
 While there are multiple traps within each location, they are not true replicates because the observations are not independent, and treatment and location effects cannot be separated.
 This design basically has only one replicate per treatment, one for each location.

 Fortunately, the assumption of independence will usually be satisfied by good experimental design and execution (Hurlbert 1984).
-In the insect bait experiment, a better experimental design would randomly allocate bait types to traps at both locations, and the analysis could also include a location (block) effect in the statistical model.
+In the insect bait experiment, a better experimental design would randomly allocate bait types to traps at both locations, and the analysis would also include a location (block) effect in the statistical model.
 Randomization also helps ensure that estimates of the treatment effects are unbiased.
 For example, bait type A might be messier to use than B, and the experimenter might be tempted to do those replicates last or place them in a different location.
 This potential source of bias by the experimenter is avoided by randomization of the treatments.